paulkienitz/SPARE/README.md

 > **`pageURL`** (required): the web address of the HTML content to be used for that replacement.
 This can be a relative URL for content on the same site as the current page.
 (Cross-domain URLs are commonly blocked by browser security anyway.)

 > **`newElementID`**:  the DOM ID of the element within the downloaded page which will be the source of the replacement content.
 If you don't provide any value, then it puts the entire content returned by the URL into your target element.
 This is most appropriate if the server is set up to return fragmentary pages, instead of complete ones with `<html>` tags.
-If a complete page is received, it will use the content of the `<body>` tag.
+If a complete page is received and this ID is not given, it will use the content of the `<body>` tag.

 > **`postData`**: values to be sent to the URL as form arguments, which must be already formatted suitably.
 If null or undefined, it requests the page with a simple GET; to do a POST with no arguments, pass `""`.
 Note: at present SPARE supports only form-urlencoded data, not multipart posts, so you can’t do file uploads.
 (I intend to add a formatting helper for that encoding, if there is interest.)